ufal/npfl129/exam/questions.md

 1. Explain how Spearman's rank correlation coefficient and Kendall's rank correlation coefficient are computed (there is no need to describe the Pearson correlation coefficient).
 [10]

-1. Describe setups where a correlation coefficient might be a good evaluation metric.
+1. Describe setups where a correlation coefficient might be a good model evaluation metric.
 [5]

 1. Describe under what circumstance correlation can be used to assess the validity of evaluation metrics.
 [5]

-1. Define Cohen's $\kappa$ and explain what it is used for when preparing data for machine learning.
+1. Define Cohen's $\kappa$ (including the definition of the respective probabilities) and explain what it is used for when collecting data for machine learning.
 [10]

 1. Assuming you have collected data for classification by letting people annotate data instances.
 How do you estimate a reasonable range for classifier performance?
 [5]